 Dinner by Heston

-With yet another entry on the list, Neil Perry may be the unofficial king of Southbank cuisine.
-With Spice Temple, Perry presents a modern Chinese culinary experience that will awaken your senses with ‘contrasting textures and tastes.’
+With yet another restaurant on the list, Neil Perry has a strong case to be crowned the de facto king of Southbank cuisine.
+Perry's modern spin on Chinese cuisine, Spice Temple, promises to reawaken your senses with its "contrasting textures and tastes."

 Crown Towers Melbourne, 8 Whiteman Street, Southbank VIC, Australia